Success-co-saas/mcp-success-co/DEBUG_LOG_UPDATE.md

 ## Benefits

+1. **Complete Flow Visibility**: See the entire lifecycle of each tool call from start to finish
-1. **Unified Logging**: Both GraphQL and tool calls in one place
+2. **Unified Logging**: Tool calls, GraphQL requests, and responses all in chronological order
-2. **Better Debugging**: See complete request/response flow
-3. **Performance Analysis**: Track which tools are being called and how long they take
+3. **Easy Debugging**: Clear visual separation with borders makes it easy to find and read each tool call
+4. **Request/Response Correlation**: Arguments logged before execution, results logged after
+5. **GraphQL Traceability**: See exactly which GraphQL calls were made during each tool execution
+6. **Performance Analysis**: Timestamps on START and END let you measure tool execution time
-4. **Error Tracking**: Capture both GraphQL and tool-level errors
+7. **Error Tracking**: Capture both GraphQL and tool-level errors with full context
-5. **Development Only**: No performance impact in production
+8. **Development Only**: No performance impact in production

 ## Notes